C-Kenny/bank_csv_python/README.md

 ___

-Im wanting to add graph functionality in the near future, so please get in touch if you would like to help with this!
+Im wanting to add graph functionality in the near future, so if you have any experience generating reports with Python, I'd love to hear what you recommend!